Softorage/Softorage/_software/scikit-learn.md

     num: 30

 ---
-* Warning: scikit-learn 0.20 is the last version to support Python 2.7 and Python 3.4. scikit-learn 0.21 will require Python 3.5 or newer.
+  * scikit-learn 0.20 is the last version to support Python 2.7 and Python 3.4. scikit-learn 0.21 will require Python 3.5 or newer.